microsoft/promptflow/examples/tutorials/quick-start/tune-your-prompt.md

 > Click to download the [prompt tuning case](./src/my_chat_variant.zip), then put it under the pf-test folder.

 In the case flow, you can see 3 prompt variants in the flow.dag.yaml file, which point to 3 jinjia files.
 We leverage the Chain of Thought (CoT) prompt engineering method to modify the prompt.
 Try to inspire LLM's reasoning ability by feeding few-shot CoT examples.

-Variant_0 is the origin prompt
+Variant_0: the origin prompt
 ```
 system:
-You are a helpful assistant.
-Please output the result number only.
+You are an assistant specialized in math computation.
+Your task is to solve math problems.
+Please provide the result number only in your response.
 {% for item in chat_history %}
 user:
 {{item.inputs.question}}